polaris-slo-cloud/polaris-slo-framework/README.md

 However, this *resource elasticity* is only one of three possible [elasticity dimensions](https://ieeexplore.ieee.org/document/6015579).
 The other two are *cost elasticity* (i.e., how much is a customer willing to pay for a service) and *quality elasticity* (e.g., the desired accuracy of the prediction of a machine learning model).

-The goal of the SLOC project is to bring **high-level SLOs** to the cloud and enable customers to leverage all three levels of elasticity.
+The goal of the Polaris project is to bring **high-level SLOs** to the cloud and enable customers to leverage all three levels of elasticity.

-For more details and background on the overall goals of the SLOC project, please see [this publication](https://ieeexplore.ieee.org/document/9146966).
+For more details and background on the overall goals of the Polaris project, please see [this publication](https://ieeexplore.ieee.org/document/9146966).

 ## Motivating Example